 Tahini is a middle-eastern condiment that is comprised of toasted ground hulled sesame.
 It is usually served by itself as a dip, but many others use it for an ingredient in hummus, baba ghanoush or halva (a sweet and dense middle-eastern candy).

 This recall was initiated due to a laboratory experiment that tested two samples of Kawaran brand tahini and found traces of Salmonella within both.
 As the FDA and the Brodt Zenatti Holding LLC continue to do research and get to the bottom of how the Salmonella contamination got into the tahini, the product will remain in recall.
 In addition, no further importation or distribution of the product will continue until the FDA is satisfied with their findings.

-According to Tahini salmonella lawyer Ron Simon, the tahini product came for Palestine between the dates of December 2018 and April 2019, with most product arriving in Texas and New York prior to distribution.
+Ron Simon, the tahini product came for Palestine between the dates of December 2018 and April 2019, with most product arriving in Texas and New York prior to distribution.